-Briefly stunned and entranced by this figure lying in ‘perfect form and perfect rest’, Mr Goodier composed himself, and decided to contact the police.
+Temporarily entranced by this figure lying in “perfect form and perfect rest”, Mr Goodier eventually composed himself and decided to contact the police.

-Frost had preserved her appearance, and it soon became clear that this was Lavinia Robinson – the bright, intelligent, beautiful 20-year-old woman who had mysteriously vanished from Manchester two months before.
+Frost had preserved the woman’s appearance, and it soon became clear that this was Lavinia Robinson – the bright, intelligent, beautiful 20-year-old woman who had mysteriously vanished from Manchester two months before.

 The Manchester Exchange Herald newspaper wrote at the time: “No event, for a long series of years, has occurred in Manchester, which has called forth so general an interest, as the sudden disappearance of Miss Lavinia Robinson.”

-But on February 8, her family confirmed the identity of the body found at the riverside.
+On February 8, Miss Robinson’s family confirmed the identity of the body found at the riverside.

-An inquest into Miss Robinson’s death in 1814 offered no concrete conclusions or explanations, although one witness claims to have seen her arguing with her fiance close to her home in Bridge Street on the night she never came home.
+An inquest into Miss Robinson’s death offered no concrete conclusions or explanations, although one witness claims to have seen her arguing with her fiancé close to her home in the hours before she disappeared.

 One theory is that Miss Robinson was compelled to take drastic action at the prospect of being publicly shamed – having been accused of adultery by her husband-to-be.

-The other line of inquiry was that Miss Robinson had been murdered, and after she vanished, Mr Holroyd fell under a cloud of suspicion, he opted to flee the city – away from the “strong resentment” of his neighbours.
+The other line of inquiry was that Miss Robinson had been murdered, and when Mr Holroyd fell under a cloud of suspicion, he opted to flee the city – away from the “strong resentment” of his neighbours.

 The story has continued to recirculate in Manchester folklore for over 200 years ever since – with speculation rife as to how this young woman met her demise.

-Today, Miss Robinson is known by the name of the character in Shakespeare’s Hamlet who descends into madness that leads to her drowning.
+Today, Miss Robinson is best known by the name of the character in Shakespeare’s Hamlet who descends into a state of madness and drowns.